iizotov/random-scripts/README.md

 ## [get-sql-db-metrics.ps1](../master/get-sql-db-metrics.ps1)
 This powershell script exports metrics for detailed analysis from all Azure SQL DB Databases:
-* from either a supplied list of Azure subscription ids
+* from either a supplied list of Azure subscription ids (comma-separated) if `-subscriptionIds` is supplied:
+    ```
+    .\get-sql-db-metrics.ps1 -subscriptionIds cb7539f6-f98d-4092-a53e-149daff8ba5d,eaca98dc-dead-4803-af35-f0edb23e0537
+    ```

-* alternatively a full scan will be performed
+* alternatively a full scan will be performed if `-scanAllSubscriptions` is supplied:
+    ```
+    .\get-sql-db-metrics.ps1 -scanAllSubscriptions
+    ```
 Metrics are exported as csv files to a specified folder

 ### Usage